 The Elections Performance Index was transferred to the MIT Election Data & Science Lab on Aug.
 9, 2018.
 Please visit http://elections.mit.edu for information on the 2016 election and future updates.

-In 2014, Pew released the latest edition of its Elections Performance Index, which included data from the 2012 general election in addition to the 2008 and 2010 elections.
-The index scores election administration in all 50 states and the District of Columbia according to 17 indicators of performance.
+In 2014, Pew released the latest edition of its Elections Performance Index, which included data from the 2012 general election in addition to the 2008 and 2010 votes.
+It scored election administration in the 50 states and the District of Columbia on 17 indicators of performance.
 The interactive tool allows users to easily evaluate and compare states.

-The index’s state rankings help clarify what it takes to be a leading state and reveal steps that other states can follow to improve their elections in the coming years.
-The findings also reflect the recommendations that the bipartisan Presidential Commission on Election Administration issued in 2014.
+The index’s state rankings helped clarify what it takes to excel and revealed steps that other states could follow to improve their elections in the coming years.
+The findings also reflected recommendations of the bipartisan Presidential Commission on Election Administration in 2014.